Seabass1000/ABM/Project_1.md

 Here I plotted the logs of each of my Urban Areas' population densities and rank to see if they follow Zipf's Law.
 Although, there isn't a line of best fit in this plot, it is still evident that the data does not completely in line with Zip’s law because the log of the densities are above what the expected densities would be.
-This indicted that the urban settlements were a bit more densly populated than expected.
+This indictes that the urban settlements are a bit more densly populated than expected.

 ![alt text](https://raw.githubusercontent.com/Seabass1000/ABM/master/Zipf.png)